thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Synthetic_Events.notes.md

 ### Exercise

-In your own words, write down how React's synthetic event system works identically across all browsers.
+Turn to a neighbor and, in your own words, explain why a synthetic event is important and how React's synthetic event system works identically across all browsers.
+After about a minute, your instructor will cold call on the class and ask what was discussed.

-## How do you handle synthetic events?
+## How do you use synthetic events to build an interactive React application?

 React [supports a ton of synthetic events](https://facebook.github.io/react/docs/events.html#supported-events), but we're only going to focus on the most common ones.